hetlage/hetlage/README.md

 # About Me

-## John Hetlage - Web Developer
+## John Hetlage - Full Stack Developer

-Hello there 👋, I'm John Hetlage, a Web Developer based in Kansas City, MO.
+Hello there 👋, I'm John Hetlage, a Full Stack Developer based in Kansas City, MO.

 I'm passionate about Open Source, Sustainable Tech, AI Ethics and have a deep interest in Running, Trading, Writing.